mintyfresh1999/mintyfresh1999/README.md

 # iOS Settings Redesign Project

-This repository contains data and analysis scripts for my CS6750 Individual Project, redesigning the iOS Settings app.
+The Raw Data and Scripts contains data and analysis scripts for my CS6750 Individual Project, redesigning the iOS Settings app.
 Files are organized by appendices in the project PDF.

 ## Directory Structure